Browse by Medical Category

 Psychoanalysts focus on helping individuals understand and address the unconscious factors that may create unhappiness or difficulties in work or relationships.
 Typically, treatment is intensive, involving psychoanalysis sessions four to five times a week.

-Other mental health professionals such as psychologists and psychiatrists may also work in the substance abuse field, either as therapists or (in the case of psychiatrists) as psychopharmacologists.
+Other mental health professionals such as psychologists and psychiatrists may also work in the substance use disorder field, either as therapists or (in the case of psychiatrists) as psychopharmacologists.

-A substance abuse professional (SAP) does not provide health care, but is usually hired by an employer to evaluate employees who have had a drug or alcohol problem.
-The role of the SAP is to monitor compliance and make recommendations concerning education, treatment, follow-up testing, and aftercare.
+A substance use professional does not provide health care, but is usually hired by an employer to evaluate employees who have had a drug or alcohol problem.
+Their role is to monitor compliance and make recommendations concerning education, treatment, follow-up testing, and aftercare.